Quickstart

 - Git: For version control and branch-based spec detection

-Verify Claude CLI is installed:
+Verify your agent is installed:

 claude --version